 Belize Natural Energy, the company that is harvesting the oil find in Spanish Lookout, is exporting oil, and lots of it.
 7NEWS confirmed that an oil barge has been docked at the Big Creek Port since the last week in December.
 The barge has the capacity to transport 40,000 barrels of oil and 10 tankers are steadily supplying it.
 It should be at capacity in another two to three weeks and more tankers are expected to join the fleet to speed up the loading process.

-Twenty-seven students along with professors from McDaniel College in Maryland U.S.A. arrived this Monday in San Pedro to take part in the school’s “Fishing and Diving-Belize” course, which is taking place in Belize for the 9th consecutive year.
-Accompanying the students to the island for their January study tour are Professors Herb Smith (course founder) and Dr. Brian Wladkowski, a political science and chemistry instructor, respectively.
+Twenty-seven students along with two professors from McDaniel College, Maryland in the U.S.A. arrived this Monday in San Pedro to take part in the school’s “Fishing and Diving-Belize” course, which is taking place in Belize for the 8th consecutive year.
+Accompanying the students to the island for their January study tour were Professors Herb Smith (course founder) and Dr. Brian Wladkowski, a political science and chemistry instructor, respectively.

 The Safety Committee reported on penalties given out by the resident Magistrate on curfew offenders for San Pedro Town.
 Magistrate Earl Jones had stated earlier that these are family matters, which are usually dealt with by the Community Rehab Department.
 Parents and youths are now being given notice that first offenses against the curfew are usually dealt with fairly quickly by the Magistrate in which most of the children are given to the parents with the understanding that a fine must be paid if the youth is brought back for another offense.